aws-samples/amazon-aurora-postgresql-fast-failover-demo/README.md

 	- You can find the Public Hosted Zone ID in the AWS Console under Route53 -> Hosted Zones -> Hosted zone ID
 	- You can find the Public Service FQDN in the AWS Console under Route53 -> Hosted Zones -> Hosted zone name
 - A database username and password you'd like the demo to use for the Aurora Postgres databases it creates
+- A KMS KEY ARN for each region where you created a VPC for this demo
+	- To create one, go to KMS -> Create Key
+	- To find the ARN, go to KMS -> Customer managed keys -> click through your key ID -> copy the ARN
-- The CIDR blocks for 2 VPCs and their subnets (you can created these easily using [this screen](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#CreateVpc:createMode=vpcWithResources).
-You don't need NAT gateways or VPC endpoints to run this demo.)
+- The [CIDR blocks](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) (e.g. 10.10.0.0/21) for 2 VPCs and their subnets the solution will create
 	- Each VPC should be in a different region (example: us-east-1 and us-east-2)
-	- Each of the 2 VPCs shouhd containin:
+	- Each of the 2 VPCs the templace will create will containin:
 		- 2 public subnets (for the Internet-facing API we'll be calling to test the region's applicaion)
 		- 2 private subnets (for the application's middle tier lambda)
 		- 2 more private subnets (for the database instances the middle tier will write to)
-	- Please note down the [CIDR ranges](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) (e.g. 10.10.0.0/21) of each of the above, as the CloudFormation template will need them.
-- A KMS KEY ARN for each region where you created a VPC for this demo
-	- To create one, go to KMS -> Create Key
-	- To find the ARN, go to KMS -> Customer managed keys -> click through your key ID -> copy the ARN

 ## Deploying This Solution
 - See pre-requisites section above, as you will be prompted for these by the next step